Verdict

 - Less obesity-medicine depth than Form Health.

-- Men interested in combined hormone-optimisation and weight loss.
+Men interested in combined hormone-optimization and weight loss.
 Patients who want at-home blood draws and broader metabolic protocols beyond standard obesity care.

-- Patients seeking obesity-medicine specialisation, women's-specific needs or the cheapest cash-pay path.
+Patients seeking obesity-medicine specialization, women's-specific needs or the cheapest cash-pay path.

 Pricing